NISQ-friendly measurement-based quantum clustering algorithms: Prerequisites

+Clustering refers to the grouping of data points having similar characteristics.
+Widely used clustering algorithms include k-means, DBSCAN, mean shift clustering, and Hierarchical Clustering.
+How the data points are clustered differs in each algorithm.
+Here, we will primarily focus on hierarchical clustering, as one of our proposed quantum algorithms uses a similar approach.
+It is a method of cluster analysis that allows to build us a tree structure from data similarities.
+When hierarchical clustering follows a bottom-up approach, it is called agglomerative clustering where all the data points are treated as a single cluster which is used to form bigger clusters based on similarity of data.
+The process is repeated until a complete single cluster is formed.
+Another way to cluster the data using hierarchical clustering is through a divisive approach.
+It follows a top to bottom approach.
 Divisive clustering is done by recursively splitting a larger data set $C$ into two smaller sub-datasets until the required number of clusters is obtained.
-Such a method is good at the identification of large clusters and it is common in the field of data mining, image segmentation, decision-making, etc. Clusters obtained by this approach are presented as a hierarchical binary tree which makes it attractive in many problems such as indexing problems.
-Divisive clustering splits the data set into smaller ones until all the clusters contain only a single element.
-So the hierarchy in the data set of $N$ objects is built in $N-1$ steps.
-In the agglomerative method, clustering of two data points together leads to $N(N-1)/2$ possible combinations.
-Based on the same approach, if divisive clustering is considered, there are $2^{N-1} - 1$ possibilities to split the data into two clusters which are quite larger \cite{10.2307/2528096}.
+Such a method is good at the identification of large clusters and it is common in the field of data mining, image segmentation, decision-making, etc. Clusters obtained by this approach are presented as a hierarchical binary tree, which makes it attractive in many real world problems, such as indexing problems.
+Divisive clustering can be used to split the data set into smaller ones until all the clusters contain only a single element, where the hierarchy in a data set of $N$ objects is built in $N-1$ steps, with $2^{N-1} - 1$ possibilities to split the data into two clusters.
+Whereas, in the agglomerative method, clustering of any two data points together leads to $N(N-1)/2$ possible combinations.
 Agglomerative clustering algorithms have the time complexity of $O(N^3)$ as we have to scan the $N \times N$ distance matrix to get the lowest distance in each $N-1$ iteration.
 This can be reduced to $O(N^2 \text{log}N)$ by using priority queues.
 By some optimizations, it can be brought down up to the order of $O(N^2)$ \cite{day1984efficient}.
-Divisive clustering with an exhaustive search has a time complexity of $O(2^N)$ In order to combine(in agglomerative) or divide(in divisive) the data sets, the measure of dissimilarity between the data points should be formulated.
+Divisive clustering with an exhaustive search has a time complexity of $O(2^N)$.
+To combine (in agglomerative) or divide (in divisive) the data sets, a measure of (dis)similarity between the data points should be considered.
 For any two data points $x \in C$ and $y \in C$, it is given by a non-negative real-valued distance matrix $D_{xy} = d(x, y)$ where each datapoint $x \in C$ has $k$ attributes given by the tuple $x = (x_1, x_2, ..., x_k)$.
-The \textit{minkowaski} metrics are the family of matrices that quantify the measure of such dissimilarity.
+The \textit{Minkowaski} metrics are the family of metrics that quantify the measure of such dissimilarity.
 For a fixed $p \geq 1$ and for any two data points $x$ and $y$, it is given by,